gnuton/docker-openvpnas/README.md

 make status
 ```

+##Usage
+Point your broswer to ```https://vpn.yourdomain.org```
+Username is openvpn password is the one you set
+You can add more users from the webui.
+Clients can fetch configuration from the https server too.

 ##Stopping and cleaning
 You can kill the container and remove its content with a make stop
 ```